Entropy-Based Doppler Centroid Estimation and Speckle Noise Reduction for Spaceborne SAR Imaging: Doppler-Centroid Estimation

-From (\ref{R_eta}), it is implied that the signal in the azimuth direction is a non-baseband chirp signal.

-The fact that the relative motion between the satellite and the target creates a chirp signal in the azimuth direction is the reason for achieving high resolution in this direction.
+The third term in (\ref{R_eta}) is called the FM rate in slow time.
+From (\ref{R_eta}), it is obvious that, the signal in the azimuth direction is a non-base-band chirp signal.
+The fact that the relative motion between the satellite and the target creates a chirp signal is the reason for achieving high resolution in the azimuth direction.

-There are different techniques for the Doppler centroid frequency estimation and they are divided into two different categories, namely, amplitude based and phased based methods \cite{Cumming}.

-The amplitude based spectral fit algorithm and phase based Average Cross Correlation Coefficient (ACCC) method are among two well-known methods for estimating $f^{\prime}_{dc}$ \cite{Cumming, Madsen}.

-The fractional part of the Doppler centroid frequency is what we need for the azimuth compression process.
-However, to compensate for the effect of the RCM we need the unwrapped Doppler centroid frequency.
-In other words, we need to estimate the unambiguous value of the Doppler centroid frequency.
+There are different techniques for the Doppler centroid frequency estimation and they are divided into two different categories, namely, amplitude-based and phased-based methods \cite{Cumming}.
+The amplitude-based spectral fit algorithm and phase-based Average Cross Correlation Coefficient (ACCC) method are among two well-known methods for estimating $f^{\prime}_{\rm dc}$ \cite{Cumming, Madsen}.
+The fractional part of the Doppler centroid frequency is required to localize the energy of the targets in the azimuth direction.
+However, to compensate for the effect of the RCM, we require the unwrapped Doppler centroid frequency.
+The phased-based methods are sensitive to the noise and the amplitude-based techniques work well when there are isolated targets with strong reflection coefficients.
+Therefore, we propose the entropy-based approach as

+where $|\rm img[i,j]|$ represents the normalized absolute value for the $(\rm ij)^{\rm th}$ pixel of the reconstructed image.
+Furthermore, $m$ and $n$ are the number of pixels in the range and along-track directions, respectively.
+Moreover, $\mathcal{I}$ is the entropy of the image.
+When the image is focused, the entropy of the image is at its minimum level.
-Multilook Cross Correlation (MLCC) \cite{Cumming}, Wavelength Diversity Algorithm (WDA) \cite{Bamler_fdc} and Multilook Beat Frequency (MLBF) technique \cite{Shu_fdc_MLBF_2, Shu_fdc_MLBF, Cumming} are among the methods that are used for estimating the unambiguous value of the Doppler centroid frequency.
-These three techniques are all phased based methods.

-In the case of having strong isolated targets in the scene, the unambiguous Doppler centroid frequency can be found by estimating the slope of the range compressed data for the isolated targets.
+Multilook Cross Correlation (MLCC), Wavelength Diversity Algorithm (WDA) \cite{Bamler_fdc} and Multilook Beat Frequency (MLBF) technique \cite{Shu_fdc_MLBF_2, Shu_fdc_MLBF, Cumming} are among the methods that are used for estimating the unambiguous value of the Doppler centroid frequency \cite{Cumming}.
+These three techniques are all phased-based methods.
+In the case of having strong isolated targets in the scene, the unambiguous Doppler centroid frequency can be calculated by estimating the slope of the range compressed data for the isolated targets.
+In fact, this is the technique we exploit to estimate the unambiguous Doppler centroid.